Mallory Notting

 Sector Experience

-- Mental Health and Suicide Prevention: Extensive experience evaluating programs within Movember's mental health portfolio, including social connectedness initiatives for men
+- Mental Health and Suicide Prevention: Extensive experience evaluating mental health programs, particularly within Movember's mental health portfolio

-- Public Health and Health Promotion: Leading evaluations for programs like Healthy Loddon Campaspe and ACT's Fresh Tastes, assessing community health initiatives
+- Public Health and Health Promotion: Experience leading evaluations for programs like Healthy Loddon Campaspe and ACT School Active Travel, assessing community health initiatives

 Selected Projects